Healthdirect Free Australian health advice you can count on.

 What are the possible side effects of paracetamol?

-Use of any medicine always carries some chance of unwanted side effects.
+Use of any medicine always carries some chance of unwanted side effects, but side effects with paracetamol are rare.

 People react differently to medicines.
 Just because a side effect is listed doesn't mean you will get the side effect.
 It’s important to be careful when taking any medicine.